baseeee/MorseCode/README.md

 # Morse Code Translator
-A simple .Net Core namespace to translate from English to Morse Code and vice versa.
-The namespace can be found in `Morse.cs` and an implementation can be found in `Program.cs`.
+A simple .Net Core library to translate from English to Morse Code and vice versa.
+The library code can be found in `Morse.cs` and an implementation can be found in `Program.cs`.

 # Public Methods
 - `Code(string input)` - Class constructor, pass in the string to translate in either English or Morse